Country selection

 Interim and Annual Progress Reports

-The BioequivTrial (which amends Appendix I of the ClinDrugTrialGCP) indicates that investigators are responsible for providing periodic and unscheduled reports.
+According to the BioequivTrial (which amends Appendix I of the ClinDrugTrialGCP), investigators are responsible for providing periodic and unscheduled reports.

 Final Report

-The BioequivTrial and the ClinDrugTrialGCP indicate that the PI, the sponsor, and the host institution are responsible for submitting a final report to the Ministry of Health (MOH) when a study is completed.
-The final report, which must include an analysis of the data and information on AEs/serious adverse events (SAEs), must be submitted in accordance with Form No. 12 in Appendix III of the ClinDrugTrialGCP.
+The BioequivTrial and the ClinDrugTrialGCP indicate that the principal investigator (PI), the sponsor, and the host institution are responsible for submitting a final report to the Ministry of Health (MOH) when a study is completed.
+The final report, which must include an analysis of the data and information on AEs/ SAEs, must be submitted in accordance with Form No. 12 in Appendix III of the ClinDrugTrialGCP.
 The BioequivTrial further states that the clinical trial results must be made public within three (3) years from the date of issuance of the competent authorities' decision approving the results, and should comply with applicable copyright regulations.

 Appendix (Articles 5, 20, and 23 and Form 3)